-Thoroughbred horse racing has a colorful and storied past, having been introduced in the American colonies before the Revolutionary War.
-Today The Jockey Club, formed in 1894 as the breed registry for all Thorougbreds in North America, registers approximately 37,000 foals annually.
+Thoroughbred racing has a colorful and storied past, having been introduced in the American colonies before the Revolutionary War.
+Today The Jockey Club, formed in 1894 as the breed registry for all Thorougbreds in North America, registers approximately 23,000 foals annually.
 It also maintains the American Stud Book, first published in 1873.

-Males are known as colts until they turn five, after which they become horses.
+Intact males are known as colts until they turn five, after which they become horses.
 Females are fillies until their fifth birthday, when they become mares.
 The parents of a foal are the sire (father) and dam (mother).
 The sons and daughters of a stallion are his progeny or get, while those of the dam are her produce.

-It's All in a Name
+All in a Name

-A Coat of Many Colors
+Coat of Many Colors

 Here's how The Jockey Club differentiates among the less obvious colors:

-The coat varies from a yellow-tan to a bright auburn, and is distinguished by a black mane, tail and legs.
+Bay: The coat varies from a yellow-tan to a bright auburn, and is distinguished by a black mane, tail and legs.

-The coat, mane, tail and legs range from a red-yellow to a golden-yellow.
+Chestnut: The coat, mane, tail and legs range from a red-yellow to a golden-yellow.

-The coat varies from tan to dark brown, with the mane, tail and legs being black.
+Dark Bay or Brown: The coat varies from tan to dark brown, with the mane, tail and legs being black.